About the CTN DI Initiative

 Products and Materials

-Products constitute a primary mode of research translation toward clinical practice in the drug abuse field.
-We work with NIDA researchers, treatment practitioners, subject matter and communications experts to develop training curricula, manuals, tools, and other resource materials based on NIDA-supported research.
+Blending Teams, consisting of NIDA researchers, treatment practitioners, trainers from SAMHSA’s ATTC Network, NIDA staff, and subject matter and communications experts, work closely together to develop training curricula, manuals, tools, and other resource materials based on NIDA-supported research.

 - HIV Rapid Testing in Substance Abuse Treatment Programs: Resources to Support On-Site Rapid Testing (2012)